diggerhq/docs-site/docs/overview/digger-vs-other.md

 ## Kubernetes

 Kubernetes is the de-facto standard for container orchestration.
 Originally created by Google, today managed Kubernetes is offered by every cloud provider.
 In a nutshell, Kubernetes takes care of resource allocation, networking and load balancing for your containers.
-If your stack has many microsercices (say 15 or more) then you probably want to run it on Kubernetes.
+If your stack has many microservices (say 15 or more) then you probably want to run it on Kubernetes.

 It is not correct to compare Digger with Kubernetes, because **Digger supports Kubernetes**.
 You can easily provision a Kubernetes cluster with Digger by simply using a different [Target](./understanding-targets).
 The default target in Digger is ECS Fargate because if you are just starting out then Kubernetes can be an overkill in terms of both complexity and cost.